fusioncharts/dev_centre_docs/exporting-charts/using-fc-export-server/server-side-export/introduction.md

 - PNG
 - SVG
 - PDF
-- XLS (since v3.11.0)
+- XLSX (since v3.11.0)

->   To export a chart in the XLS format, using server-side exporting, it is mandatory that the exporting server has the latest code, which is available in the FusionCharts package.
+>   To export a chart in the XLSX format, using server-side exporting, it is mandatory that the exporting server has the latest code, which is available in the FusionCharts package.
 Alternatively, the FusionCharts export link, [export.api3.fusioncharts.com](export.api3.fusioncharts.com), can also be used.
-For client-side exporting, download as XLS is supported only by modern browsers with canvas support (except Safari and IE9). </p>
+For client-side exporting, download as XLSX is supported only by modern browsers with canvas support (except Safari and IE9). </p>

 To enable server-side exporting, the chart level attribute `exportEnabled` is set to __1__.
 The <span> ![image](/images/exporting-as-image-and-pdf-export-button.jpg) </span> menu button is now visible in the top-right corner of the chart.
 Click/hover over this menu button to see the dropdown menu with the export options, as shown in the image below: